 - 1 large egg

 In a food processor blend the flour and eggs until the mixture just begins to form a ball.
 Depending on the size of the eggs, it might be necessary to add more or less flour in order to obtain a soft but not sticky dough.
 Alternatively, mix the ingredients on a lightly floured surface, then knead the dough, incorporating additional flour as necessary, until smooth and flexible, minimum 20 minutes.
 The dough can be used immediately but may be made 1 hour in advance and covered with a cotton tea towel.
-This resting period relaxes the gluten in the dough and makes it easier to roll it.
+This resting period relaxes the gluten in the dough and makes it much easier to roll it.

 To roll the pasta dough: